monashlinks/monashlinks.github.io/README.md

-# UniMelb Links
+# Monash Links

-A collection of links for students of The University of Melbourne.
+A collection of links for students of Monash University.

 This site contains portions of code from the [MHS Links](https://github.com/mhslinks/mhslinks.github.io) project and the [RMIT Links](https://github.com/rmitlinks/rmitlinks.github.io) project, whose code is distributed under the MIT license.